 Scoliosis patients share is an abnormal curvature of the spine that may be first noticed in a school screening by a friend or family member.
-Change in the curvatures of the spine typically occurs very slowly and if there are two or more curves in the spine that are of the same degree the net effect of the lateral posture can be cancelled out making it easy to miss until it becomes more severe.
-The patient may notice that their clothes do not fit as they did previously or that pant legs are longer on one side that the other.
+Change in the curvatures of the spine typically occurs very slowly and if there are two or more curves in the spine that are of the same degree the net effect of the lateral posture can be canceled out making it easy to miss until it becomes more severe.
+The patient may notice that their clothes do not fit as they did previously or that pant legs are longer on one side than the other.

 Some of the other more obvious signs of scoliosis may be the head appearing off center or one hip or shoulder to be higher than the other.
-In some more obvious cases one side of the rib cage forms a hump on the back caused by twisting of the vertebrae and ribs.
-In more severe cases of scoliosis the abnormal curvatures can actually start crushing internal organs and diminishing their function.
+In some more obvious cases, one side of the rib cage forms a hump on the back caused by twisting of the vertebrae and ribs.
+In more severe cases of scoliosis, the abnormal curvatures can actually start crushing internal organs and diminishing their function.
 It can make it more difficult for the heart and lungs to work properly, causing shortness of breath and chest pain.

 The degree of curvature does not always correlate with the level of pain.
 Some patients with a very severe curvature may present with no pain at all while others with relatively minor curvatures may have a lot of pain.
-This is due to the fact that the body has a tremendous ability to adapt (or maladapt) to problems and it isn’t until those adaptive mechanisms to the postural distortions are over whelmed that the body destabilized and can no longer adapt.
+This is due to the fact that the body has a tremendous ability to adapt (or maladapt) to problems and it isn’t until those adaptive mechanisms to the postural distortions are overwhelmed that the body destabilized and can no longer adapt.

 In most adolescent cases show no scoliosis symptoms at all, but as the person ages the curvatures of scoliosis often progress and will often eventually cause back pain.